-There are 78 classroom teachers, one principal, four assistant principals, five counselors, a media specialist, a computer specialist, a microsystems technician, nine full-time secretaries, six full-time security monitors, ten full-time custodians, and nine paraprofessionals.
-Approximately 29% of the total full-time staff is white non-Hispanic, 17% is black non-Hispanic, 52% is Hispanic and 2% are Asian/American Indian.
-In addition, 45% of our classroom teachers hold advanced degrees.
-The average years of teaching service in the state of Florida is nine years.
-In addition, there are five beginning teachers new to the career field.
-Currently, four teachers are seeking the National Board Certification through the National Board of Professional Teaching Standards (NBPTS), and one teacher has received National Board Certification.
-Some of the non-instructional staff is currently enrolled in courses to enhance their personal and professional growth.
-We are a diverse staff and staffing needs are determined based on the school's staffing allocations, and positions are filled based on district procedures for hiring.
+The school has one principal, four assistant principals, four counselors, a media specialist, a computer specialist, a microsystems technician, eight full-time secretaries, six full-time security monitors, ten full-time custodians, and twelve paraprofessionals.
+Approximately .31% of the total full-time staff is white non-Hispanic, 13% is black non-Hispanic, and 57% is Hispanic.
+In addition, 35% of our classroom teachers hold advanced degrees.
+Currently, three teachers are seeking the National Board Certification through the National Board of Professional Teaching Standards (NBPTS), and one teacher has received National Board Certification.
+Some of the non-instructional staff are currently enrolled in courses to enhance their personal and professional growth.
+Howard D. McMillan works closely with its Dade partners to provide resources to the students and staff.